-Corrections, translational research, alternatives to incarceration, reentry programs, prisoner treatment, and minority populations.
+Corrections, translational research, alternatives to incarceration, reentry, cultural competence, and minority populations.

-She has an M.A. in Criminal Justice from Penn State University where she obtained the Penn State Harrisburg Alumni Society Outstanding Graduate Student Award and the Criminal Justice Outstanding Master’s Thesis Award.
-Her B.A. is in Psychology from Universidad de Los Andes (Bogota, Colombia)
+She has an M.A. in Criminal Justice, from Penn State University, where she obtained the Penn State Harrisburg Alumni Society Outstanding Graduate Student Award and the Criminal Justice Outstanding Master’s Thesis Award.
+Her B.A. is in Psychology from Universidad de Los Andes (Colombia).

-Daniela has worked with different justice populations and in various settings, such as corrections, police officers, individuals who have substance use disorder, and in hospitals as the counselor of survivors of sexual violence.
+Daniela has worked with different justice populations and in various settings, such as corrections, community corrections, police officers, individuals who have substance use disorders, and in hospitals with survivors of sexual violence.